SoilBGC-Datashare/sidb/Rpkg/README.md

 # SIDb R Package
-This package is an inteface to read and process data from the Soil Incubation Database SIDb.
+This package is an interface to read and process data from the Soil Incubation Database SIDb.
 The package can be installed directly from CRAN as
 ```R
 install.packages("sidb")